 - Contact your instructor as soon as possible before the examination or assignment due date.

-- Download the Course Extension Form from the SGS website.
+- If the extension is beyond an Academic Semester, download the Course Extension Form from the SGS website.
 Your instructor must complete and sign Section 2 of the form.
 Section 3 of the form must be completed by the Associate Dean/Graduate Coordinator.

 - Provide a completed Verification of Student Illness and Injury form or Accessibility Services Letter of Academic Accommodations to your instructor.